metagentools/GraphBin/README.md

 Once you have obtained the assembly output, you can run GraphBin.

 ## Using GraphBin
-You can see the usage options of GraphBin by typing `graphbin -h` or `./graphbin -h` on the command line.
+You can see the usage options of GraphBin by typing `graphbin -h` on the command line.
 For example,

 ```
 usage: graphbin [-h] [--version] [--graph GRAPH] [--binned BINNED] [--output OUTPUT] [--prefix PREFIX] [--max_iteration MAX_ITERATION] [--diff_threshold DIFF_THRESHOLD] [--assembler ASSEMBLER]